joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * impl execution of mutants on only changed lines.
+ * rank mutants by how much they changed the source code. more tokens then higher risk?
+Add to high interest mutants.
  * show nr of mutants that the test case kill of those that are in the test group
  * speedup retesting of timeout mutants by only resetting those that are "newly" found.
    This must handle the case where the instance is restarted.